 Committed to passing on his passion for music, Dr. Tomas Cotik was appointed Assistant Professor of Violin at Portland State University in 2016, where he recently received the inaugural Dean’s Council Award For Research, Scholarship & Creativity for his significant contributions to research, scholarship and creative activity at the international level.
 He previously taught at West Texas A&M University, Florida International University, and at the University of Miami’s Frost School of Music.
 In the work with his students, Tomas emphasizes a natural approach to the instrument, providing tools to avoid unnecessary physical tensions.
-His numerous articles on this philosophy, on the interpretation of Bach’s music and string pedagogy were published by The Strad, the American String Teacher Association Journal, American Music Teacher Magazine, and the National Association for Music Education Magazine.
+His numerous articles on this philosophy, string pedagogy and on the interpretation of Bach’s music were published by The Strad, the American String Teacher Association Journal, American Music Teacher Magazine, and the National Association for Music Education Magazine.